 People with cataracts require surgery to remove the cloudy lens and replace it with an artificial one.

-Glaucoma is the term for a group of eye disorders that damage the optic nerve.
+Glaucoma is a group of eye disorders that damage the optic nerve.
 It can lead to vision loss.

 Chronic inflammation from arthritic conditions, including PsA, can contribute to glaucoma by increasing the pressure in the eyes.

 This eye condition has no symptoms in the early stages when it is the most treatable.
-However, an ophthalmologist may detect it when they are carrying out a regular eye examination, or it can occur as a complication of an inflammatory episode such as uveitis.
+However, an eye doctor may detect it when they are carrying out a regular eye examination, or it can occur as a complication of an inflammatory episode such as uveitis.

-Peripheral ulcerative keratitis causes the cornea, which is the transparent outer layer at the front of the eye, to become inflamed, which makes it prone to thinning.
+Peripheral ulcerative keratitis (PUK) causes inflammation of the cornea, the transparent outer layer at the front of the eye.
+This inflammation makes the cornea prone to thinning.
+Peripheral ulcerative keratitis is

 The symptoms of peripheral ulcerative keratitis include: